johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 I included a callback in the URL, `onDataLoaded`.
 This function would take the content of specific cells, save the data as variables, and then place this data inside a `div` in the HTML.

 I mentioned I used Jekyll; this is where Jekyll comes in handy.
-Instead of manually writing out each `var` and popping it into it's respective `div`, I created a `.csv` file in the site's `_data` folder called `data.csv`.
+Instead of manually writing out each `var` and popping it into it’s respective `div`, I created a `.csv` file in the site’s `_data` folder called `data.csv`.
 In this file was a list of all the countries in the final.

 In the javascript file, I used some Liquid markup to iterate through each row of `data.csv`, to convert any country names into usable variables, and then replace the HTML.
 What would have been more than 50 lines of code to write then became 4 lines[^3].